-The MPG is well-known for its excellence in research.
-Since it was established in 1948, eighteen MPG researchers have received the Nobel Prize.
-Stefan W. Hell, director at the Max Planck Institute for Biophysical Chemistry in Göttingen, received the renowned award in 2014 (Nobel Prize in Chemistry).
+The Max Planck Society enjoys worldwide recognition for its excellence in research.
+Since its establishment in 1948, no fewer than 18 Nobel laureates have emerged from the ranks of its scientists.
+Stefan W. Hell, for example, director at the Max Planck Institutes for Biophysical Chemistry and for Medical Research in Göttingen and Heidelberg, received the prestigious award in 2014 (Nobel Prize in Chemistry).

-83 research institutes (5 institutes and 1 branch abroad)
+84 research institutes and facilities (5 institutes and 1 branch outside Germany)

 Max Planck Institutes frequently build international networks to create the critical mass for specific research topics.
-The fact that MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide is evidenced by the fact that there were approx. 5,600 international visiting and junior researchers at Max Planck Institutes and roughly 4,500 ongoing international research projects with more than 5,000 partners in over 120 countries around the world in 2016.
+MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide.
+This is evidenced by the fact that around 15,400 junior and visiting researchers worked at the Max Planck Society on fixed-term contracts of varying lengths during the course of 2016.
+Additionally, the Max Planck institutes were involved in roughly 2,500 international research projects with more than 5,000 partners in over 100 countries around the world in 2016.

 As a research partner, the MPG collaborates with numerous institutes and multinational research facilities outside Germany.

-The MPG budget amounts to approx. 1.8 billion euros (2016).
-The MPG is primarily financed out of public funds from the Federal Government and the states (Länder).
+The budget amounts to approx. 1.8 billion euros (2017).
+The Max Planck Society is primarily financed by public funds from the Federal Government and the states (Länder).
 It also receives third-party project funding from public and private bodies as well as the European Union.

 Hofgartenstraße 8 80539 München Germany Phone +49 89 2108-0